 Knowing the age or how far along you are in the pregnancy is important, especially if you’re considering an abortion because it determines the type of abortion procedure you can receive.
 If you are less than 10 weeks into the pregnancy, you can have a medication abortion via the abortion pill.
 For pregnancies 10 weeks or farther along, a surgical abortion is required.
 If you aren’t considering abortion, the gestational age is still important to help set your due date.

 Where the pregnancy is located matters, too.
 Though rare, sometimes pregnancies implant somewhere other than the uterus, most often in the Fallopian tube.
 This tubal, or ectopic, pregnancy is nonviable and can pose serious threats to your health.
 Ectopic pregnancies require immediate medical attention and a normal abortion procedure will not address this serious issue.
 If the ultrasound reveals a pregnancy implanted outside of the uterus, you should seek medical attention immediately.

 On average, one out of four pregnancies end in miscarriage.
 Eighty-five percent of miscarriages happen in the first trimester, and many women have only just found out they’re pregnant and miscarry shortly after.
 An ultrasound reveals whether the pregnancy is viable or not.
 If it’s nonviable (if your body is naturally miscarrying), then this is important information for you to know.

-Contact us to schedule your No cost ultrasound today so you have the answers you need to make a fully-informed choice.
+Contact us to schedule your appointment today and get the answers you need to make a fully-informed choice.